hicommonwealth/Bank-Solidity-Hiring/README.md

 # Bank-Solidity-Hiring

 Hello!
-If you're reading this, you applied to a Solidity Engineering role at Syndicate.
-This is Syndicate's hiring test for Solidity engineers.
-(Note: If you have not applied but stumbled across this repository somehow, you are welcome to check out our [job postings](https://www.notion.so/Syndicate-Protocol-Job-Postings-ad09c123121445339d6dfe0da4e3495e).)
+If you're reading this, you applied to a Solidity Engineering role at Commonwealth.
+This is Commonwealth's hiring test for Solidity engineers.

 When you fork this repository, you should make your fork **private** and share it with [wpapper](https://github.com/wpapper) on Github with an admin role.
 By forking this repository, you agree to keep the MIT License intact and assign the MIT License to your fork as well.